Available by Appointment Only

-Santa Fe County Connect is the County’s accountable health community.
-Santa Fe County Connect addresses the the unmet, non-medical social needs of County residents by forging a stronger link between clinical care and community services.
+Santa Fe County Connect is a network of navigators at clinics, city and county programs and community organizations that link people to services and resources in our community.
+Based on an Accountable Health Community model, Santa Fe County Connect addresses the unmet, non-medical social needs of County residents by forging a stronger link between clinical care and community services.
 We aim to improve community health, increase quality of care for individuals, and reduce health care costs to the system overall.

 Health is more than just health care.
 Good health depends not only on access to quality healthcare providers, but also on the “social determinants of health.”
 According to the World Health Organization, the social determinants of health are “the conditions in which people are born, grow, live, and age and the wider set of forces and systems shaping the conditions of daily life.”